Kentucky Beer Cheese

 Then once it was all over, it was…great.
 Now what do we do with the left overs?
 LOL I made a FABulous minestrone one year out of all the LO veggies.
 Made pies and jams out of the strawberries.

 But beer cheese is just fine all by itself.
 If there is any left over, it does have a nice shelf life in the fridge.
 And it’s so versatile that you can pretty much eat it with ANYTHING.
-Well, maybe not ANYTHING, but chips, crackers, veggies, sammy spread, pita chips, add it to hummus, stuff chicken with it, spread it on a savory muffin (recipe to come).
+Well, maybe not ANYTHING.
+It’s great with chips, crackers, veggies, sammy spread, and pita chips.
+You can add it to hummus, stuff chicken with it, or spread it on a savory muffin.

 Yesterday sort of felt like that again.
 I was a busy as a bee in the kitchen yesterday.
 I’ve joined up with the Get Your Chef On competition on White Lights on Wednesday, the Spiked!
 Recipe Challenge at Frugal Foodie Mama, AND the Crazy Ingredient Challenge from Hungry Little Girl.